-Samsung's New Galaxy S9 Has Super-Slow Mo And AR Emoji
+All Of The Random New Features In Samsung’s Galaxy S9

 That’s the first look at the Galaxy S9 and S9+.
 Stay tuned for a full review, coming soon.

-Pre-orders begin on March 2 and ship March 16.
+Preorders begin March 2 and ship March 16.
 Samsung hasn’t announced carrier partners or pricing, but a spokesperson said it would be similarly priced to the S8 and S8+ (which start at $720 and $850 in the US, respectively).

 Here’s a breakdown of the S9’s full specifications for ya nerds.

-An unlocked version of the Galaxy S9 is $719.99 or $30/month for 24 months, and the larger Unlocked Galaxy S9+ is available for $839.99 or $35/month for 24 months, sold through Samsung.com.
+An unlocked version of the Galaxy S9 is $719.99, or $30/month for 24 months, and the larger unlocked Galaxy S9+ is available for $839.99, or $35/month for 24 months, sold through Samsung.com.

 K bye.